Srajna13/BankXpress-TSF/README.md

-# BX
+# BankXpress
 This repository contains
-Sparks Foundation Internship Project : BasicXpress
+Sparks Foundation Internship Project : BankXpress
 A Webpage used to transfer money between multiple users.

 Stack used -